antfu/antfu.me/pages/posts/sponsorship-forwarding.md

 ## Sponsor Now

+This initiative is something I couldn't do alone.
+I would need your support to make it happen.

-If I have convinced you this initiative is interesting, sponsor it now to support the ecosystem and open-source sustainability with the following link!
+If I have convinced you this initiative is meaningful, use the buttons below to help me support the open-source ecosystem and make it more sustainable.
 Thank you!

 <SponsorButtonCollective />